Edited 2/12/18- better toffee sauce!

 Well, it mostly came out of the pan.
 The middle got stuck a little.
 But you know what, that’s ok.
 I just scooped out the stuck part and laid it where it was supposed to go.
 My husband will still love me even if the dessert doesn’t come out perfect.
 And it will definitely still taste fantastic.

-Also, you can tell from the picture I used store bought whipped cream.
+You can tell from the picture I used store bought whipped cream.
 I usually don’t but my mom left some at my house and it was in the fridge and I had already made two desserts.
 I have already posted a whipped cream recipe on the blog though so you can click here if you want to make your own.

 Sticky Toffee Pudding